JohnGUnderwood/atlas-search-cli/README.md

 **Arguments:**

 - `query`: The search query string.
+- `--config`: The name of the configuration to use.
 - `--field`: The field to search for vectors.
 This is a required argument.
 - `--projectField`: The field to project.
 Can be specified multiple times.
 - `--index`: The name of the search index to use.
 Defaults to `vector_index`.
 - `--numCandidates`: Number of candidates to consider for approximate vector search.
 Defaults to 10.
 - `--limit`: Number of results to return.
 Defaults to 10.
 - `--embedWithVoyage`: Embed the query with Voyage AI.
 - `--voyageModel`: The Voyage AI model to use for embedding.
-Defaults to `voyage-3.5`.
+Defaults to `voyage-2`.
 - `--voyageAPIKey`: The Voyage AI API key.
 Defaults to the `VOYAGE_API_KEY` environment variable.
 - `--connectionString`: MongoDB connection string.
 Overrides the configured value.
 - `--db`: Database name.
 Overrides the configured value.